fablabbcn/smartcitizen-docs/docs/guides/data/handlng-calibration-data.md

 }
 ```

 - `blueprint_url`: this field defines the post-processing to be done in the form of a `device-blueprint`.
 It virtually can load a valid json from any url, as long as it follows the instructions defined [here](https://github.com/fablabbcn/smartcitizen-data/blob/master/examples/notebooks/01_getting_started.ipynb) and [here](https://github.com/fablabbcn/smartcitizen-data/blob/master/examples/notebooks/04_processing_data.ipynb).
 If you want to use the base processing select it from the [blueprints folder](https://github.com/fablabbcn/smartcitizen-data/tree/master/blueprints), only selecting the `raw` json as mentioned above.
-If you have doubts, please, [contact us](mailto:support@smartcitizen.me) to make sure everything will run smoothly.
+If you have doubts, please, contact us at[{{ extra.urls.support.name }}]({{ extra.urls.support.link }}) to make sure everything will run smoothly.
 Finally, other blueprints can be added as defined [in this guide](/Guides/data/Custom%20data%20processing/)
 - `description`: brief description of the hardware
 - `versions`: list containing hardware versions (in case sensors where replaced, but kept in the same physical unit).
     ```